5 Best Beaches in Key Largo

 3. Far Beach

-Far Beach is a tiny beach that can be found inside John Pennekamp.
+Located inside John Pennekamp State Park, Far Beach is known for its tall palms, shallow water, and peaceful feel.
+It’s one of the best spots in Key Largo for swimming or floating close to shore.
 Entrance is $9 a day unless you are also camping at the state park and paying the $43-a-night fee.
 There is a nature trail where you can find animals living on the island.

 4. Harry Harris

 Harry Harris, located in Tavernier’s small beach town, has 11 pavilions with grills and picnic tables.
 Pets are allowed in the park but not on the beach.
-This beach has designated swimming areas for those looking to practice their breaststroke.
+This family-friendly beach features a protected swimming area, picnic pavilions, and calm shallows perfect for young children.
+Locals love it for its easy access and low-key atmosphere.

 The park also has a tide pool where children love to observe marine life.
-There is a boat ramp at this park available to Boatsetters.
+There is a boat ramp at this park available to Boatsetter.

 5. Lignumvitae Key Botanical State Park